sematext/docs/docs/integration/infra.md

         ![](../images/integrations/docker/container-metadata.png)
 - Collection of container events
 - Docker events such as start/stop/die/volume mount, etc.
-- Kubernetes events such as Pod status changes deployed, destroyed etc.
+- Kubernetes events such as Pod status changes deployed, destroyed, etc.
 - Tracking deployment status and Pod restarts over time

 That is a lot of information and **Sematext organizes this information in reports** for **infrastructure monitoring**, **container monitoring**, and **Kubernetes cluster monitoring**.